KumarLabJax/JABS-postprocess/README.md

 # Data table format

 There are two behavior tables generated.
 Both contain a header line to store parameters used while calling the script.

+Some features are optional, because calculating them can be expensive.
+These options are noted with an asterisk (\*)

 ## Header Data